hcschuetz/star-folding/README.md

 (The term "inner vertex" refers to an inward-pointing vertex on the star boundary, not a vertex somewhere inside the manifold.)

+*Hint: To see the star before it is folded, select "1. initialize" in the step menu below the input boxes.*

 The syntax is like this:
 Each line (which is neither empty nor starting with `//`) contains an edge name and a list of "steps".